 The devastating tsunami was triggered by a 7.5 magnitude earthquake which hit the Indonesian city on Friday.

 Strong aftershocks rocked the city on Saturday.
 Thousands of homes have collapsed, along with hospitals, hotels and a shopping centre.
 The main road to Palu has been blocked due to a landslide, and a key bridge is out of action.

-“Many bodies were found along the shoreline because of the tsunami, but the numbers are still unknown,” Sutopo Purwo Nugroho, a spokesman for the agency, told Reuters.
+“Many bodies were found along the shoreline because of the tsunami, but the numbers are still unknown,” Sutopo Purwo Nugroho, a spokesman for the Indonesian National Board for Disaster Management, told Reuters.